handratas/blog/index.md

 ## Test

+### Test Type
+- Unit Test: Unit tests are focused and fast.
+- Integration Test: verify interaction between parts of your program.
+- End-to-end tests: tests verify features, have the highest fidelity, are often instrumented, and may take longer to run.
+Unit tests are focused and fast.
+Integration tests verify interaction between parts of your program.
+End-to-end tests verify features, have the highest fidelity, are often instrumented, and may take longer to run.

 ### Test-Driven Development (TDD)
 TDD is a technique for building software that guides software development by writing tests.